macrotex/ikiwiki-build/README.md

 through ikiwiki putting the resulting static HTML site in the directory `/ikiwiki`.

+This container does *not* do any serving of the content, rather, it only creates the static (HTML, CSS, etc) pages that could then be served by a web server.

 For more information on ikiwiki see the [ikiwiki home page](https://ikiwiki.info/).